eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-eclipse.md

 ## 2. Add an image registry.

 Before Codewind style projects can be deployed on Kubernetes, specify an image push registry.
-This example uses Docker Hub.
 For more information about registries, see [Codewind container registry guidance](remote-setupregistries.md#codewind-container-registry-guidance).
+This example uses Docker Hub:

 1\.
 Right-click your remote connection in the Codewind Explorer view and select `Manage Image Registries`: